phoopee3/wp-search-keyword-redirect/README.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+With this plugin you can define keywords that redirect to URLs.
+Some example of usage:

+1. Optimizing search to get users to desired content fast.
+2. Marketing with search keywords.
+Much easier for user to remember "search free stuff" than expecting a user to remember/type a URL.
+3. Search keyword easter-eggs.
+Search "guacamole" -> http://mysite.com/awesome-guac-recipe.
+4. Fun!

 == Installation ==

 This section describes how to install the plugin and get it working.

 Automatic Installation:
-1. Under the "Dashboard" -> "Add New" page search for "search keyword redirect"
+1. Under the `Dashboard` -> `Add New` page search for `search keyword redirect`
-2. Find the "Search Keyword redirect" plugin and click "Install Now"
+2. Find the `Search Keyword redirect` plugin and click `Install Now`

 Manual Installation:
 1. Upload the `search-keyword-redirect` folder to the `/wp-content/plugins/` directory